 The contingent consideration was initially valued at the date of acquisition and is remeasured each reporting period until the contingency is resolved.
 Based upon stronger than expected sales to China, we recorded an increase of \$0.1 million in the contingent consideration dependent on the sales performance of the acquired business in the first year following the closing as a charge to general and administrative expense in 2014.
 In October 2014, we paid \$0.2 million for the first sales related milestone.
 The milestone related to the timing of the regulatory approval in China was not achieved.
-The final potential milestone payment is dependent on sales performance of the acquired business from August 2014 to August 2015.
-We currently do not expect to pay the second sales related milestone.
+The final potential milestone payment was dependent on sales performance of the acquired business from August 2014 to August 2015.
+This milestone was not achieved.